Minami Minegishi: Return

 On August 24, 2013, AKB48 announced the reinstatement of Team 4, with Minegishi reinstated as a full member as well as the captain; the rest of the members were promoted from the 13th and 14th generation trainees, later affectionately known as the "Minegishi Children" (峯岸チルドレン).

 Graduation

 On December 8, 2019, Minegishi announced her graduation.
 Her graduation concert was initially scheduled to occur on April 2, 2020 at Yokohama Arena, but was postponed due to the COVID-19 pandemic.
 Her graduation song, "Mata Aeru Hi Made" (また会える日まで), was included in AKB48's 57th single "Shitsuren, Arigatō", released on March 18, 2020.

 Her postponed concert was eventually rescheduled to May 22, 2021, and was held at Pia Arena MM in Yokohama.
 She officially graduated from AKB48 on May 28, ending her 16-year membership with the group.

 Personal life

 On August 16, 2022, Minegishi announced her marriage to Tokai On Air leader Tetsuya.
+On March 1, 2024, Minegishi announced through her social media account that she and Tetsuya are expecting their first child together.
+She gave birth to a daughter in July 2024.